-The United States holds 2.4 million citizens in its prisons and jails—a higher percentage of its population than in any other nation on earth.
-Yet despite a record rate of incarceration, there remains a remarkable ignorance of, or willed indifference to conditions inside our prisons, let alone how incarcerated Americans experience those conditions.
-This disregard does a disservice not only to incarcerated Americans but to free-world citizens, students, and scholars.
+The United States holds 2.2 million citizens in its prisons and jails—a higher number and constituting a higher percentage of its population than in any other nation on earth.
+Yet there remains widespread ignorance of conditions inside.
+This ignorance leads to indifference to how incarcerated Americans and prison workers experience those conditions.
+This disregard does a disservice to free-world citizens, policy makers, students and scholars, as well as to those who work and live in incarceration.
 We suffer effective censorship of the foremost resource for understanding the realities of imprisonment today.

 NEH GRANT ANNOUNCEMENT